-The move from basic metrics to AI-driven insights shows more than just new technology.
-It highlights a broader change in how organizations approach artificial intelligence, customer engagement, and performance measurement in the digital age.
+The shift from simple metrics to intelligent analytics reflects a larger change in how organizations use AI, customer data, and performance measurement in the digital era.

 The Early Days: Basic Chatbot Metrics and Limitations